ferdeen/sc-docs/docs/getting-started.rst

 Consider why this line is problematic inside a smart contract and shouldn't be allowed to run on the network.
 Different nodes are going to execute that code at different times and all receive a different result for ``DateTime.Now``.
 If this value was persisted in some way, all of the nodes would receive a different outcome for the contract state, and would fail to reach consensus.

-Run the validation command from above again and notice how the command-line tool recognizes the non-deterministic call.
+Run the validation command from above again and notice how the command-line tool recognizes this non-deterministic call.